textileio/go-threads/db/README.md

 automatically build everything required to work.

 Currently, a `DB` is backed by a single Thread.
-In the future, this can change making the `DB` map different `Model`s to different Threads, or any other combination.
+In the future, this can change making the `DB` map different `Collection`s to different Threads, or any other combination.

 ## Usage